Selling Historic Homes: Positioning, Disclosures, and Marketing Angles for Real Estate Agents

 Pro Insight

 Most historic deals die on perceived restriction, not age.
-Reduce that fear early by showing a clear approval path, a short list of preservation friendly contractors, and a simple way to screen for tax credit eligibility before showings.
-Ask yourself one question: what would make a cautious buyer feel informed instead of trapped.
+Reduce that fear early by showing a clear approval path, a short list of preservation-friendly contractor categories, and a simple way to confirm incentive or tax-credit eligibility before the buyer reaches contract stage.

 Messaging That Sells Stewardship Without Scaring People